MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

 This update to the Surface Hub includes quality improvements and security fixes.
 Key updates to Surface Hub, not already outlined in [Windows 10 Update History](https://support.microsoft.com/help/4018124/windows-10-update-history), include:

 * Security
-  * Resolves issue with Bitlocker when device wakes from sleep.
+  * Resolves issue with BitLocker when device wakes from sleep.
 * General
   * Reduces frequency/amount of device health telemetry, improving system performance.
   * Fixes issue that prevented device from collecting system logs.